lucyrush/rivercity_jewellery/README.md

 - Easily leave comments, pending approval by the site user so that I can express my thoughts on the blog post

 ### As a site owner, I want to be able to:
+- Easily add new products to sell, so that I can keep my store relecting new products in my inventory
+- Easily edit/update existing products that are listed, so that I can keep my products listing up to date with the correct information
+- Quickly delete products should they no longer be available to the shopper, so that I can make sure the shopper does not select a product that is no longer available
+- Easily create new blog post, edit existing blog posts and delete blog posts, so that I can keep my blog up to date with new posts and delete post that may no longer be relevant

 ### As a shopper, I want to be able to:
+- Sort the list of available products so that I can easily identify the best rated, best priced and categorically sorted products
+- Sort a specific category of product so that I can find he best rated or best priced product within a specific category
+- Sort multiple categories of products simaltaneously so that I can find he best rated or best priced product within a specific category such as 'rings' or 'necklaces'
+- Sort for a product by name, description and artist so that I can Find a specific product with known keywords
+- Easily see what I have searched for so that I can quickly see if the product I have searched for is available
+- Easily select the quantity of a product when purchasing it so that I can ensure I dont select the wrong product, or quantity
+- Adjust the quantitiy of items I would like to buy, so that I can make sure that I am buying the desired amount
+- Easily see the subtotal for each item, so that I can get an idea of how much I am spending on each item
+- Safely and securely use my card details to make the payment, so that I can have peace of mind that the payment is safe
+- Save my details on the site, so that I can be a return shopper without the hassle of re-entering all of my details

 ## Design